magento/knowledge-base/src/troubleshooting/elasticsearch/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 ## Affected products and versions

-ElasticSuite versions prior to 2.8.0 are not able to periodically cleanup tracking indices.
+ElasticSuite versions prior to 2.8.0 are not able to periodically clean up tracking indices.

 ElasticSuite versions prior to 2.9.8 / 2.10.7 are storing tracking indices in daily indices, which causes the number of open indices to grow.